 Electives – 6 credits

-To complete the Information Assurance concentration, students will need to ensure the 33 minimum total hour requirement for the MS in BAIS program by taking additional (two or three, as needed) graduate level electives from the list of graduate electives offered by the Information Systems & Decision Sciences department or from other areas of specialization with prior approval from the academic advisor of the program.
+To complete the Information Assurance concentration, students will need to meet the 33 credit hour requirement for the MS in BAIS degree by taking graduate level electives for the program.
+Other electives from across the campus may also be taken to meet the 33 credit hour requirement with prior approval of the academic advisor of the program.

 Electives - 18 credits